Key-Drop Review

 Trust Assessment

-Honestly, Key-Drop sits in an awkward middle position.
+Key-Drop sits in an awkward middle position.
 The platform is real, has been operating since 2018, processes a huge volume of small withdrawals without incident, and the basic case-opening product works as advertised for the median user.
-At the same time, no license, no provably fair, no published RTP, documented regulator bans in two jurisdictions, and a recurring complaint pattern around large wins represents a risk profile that's meaningfully higher than a licensed operator.
+At the same time, no license, no provably fair, no published RTP, documented regulator bans in two jurisdictions, and a recurring complaint pattern around large wins represents a risk profile that's meaningfully higher than a licensed operators.

 I'd put it mid-tier in our ranking of skin case-opening sites, solid product, weak accountability, similar to most of the category but worse than the few peers that have implemented provably fair.